FSynchro/CC_Scripts/readme.md

 🏗️ System Architecture

-The system consists of four primary scripts distributed across three or more computers:
+The system consists of four primary scripts distributed across 4 or more computers:

  Reactor Server: Manages the physical Reactor and power storage.